Financial support for College students

 Free food / drink for all students this Autumn

-As part of the support that University College Birmingham is putting in place to help students who are facing increased costs this autumn (2022), we have introduced some additional food offers for all students:
+As part of the support that University College Birmingham is putting in place to help students who are facing increased costs this autumn, we have introduced some additional food offers for all students:

-• Toast and juice will be available, free, from the old Cakes and Bakes shop, between 8 and 10am each weekday.
-This starts from October 2022 and is available for all students.
+• Toast and juice will be available, free, from the 5th floor of Summer Row, between 8 and 10am each weekday.

 • Free soup will be available from 3-4pm each day, from the 5th floor of Summer Row.